-- 22.1 The process for consideration of an application for conversion is set out as per this Article. - 22.2 The UCPC as convened in accordance with Article 21 shall consider any application for conversion as submitted in accordance with Article 19. - 22.3 All recommendations and decisions with respect to an application for conversion shall be based on the criteria as set out at Article 22.5. - 22.4 The Faculty Member being considered for conversion will meet with the UCPC.
+- a) The UCPC as convened in accordance with Article 21 shall consider any application for conversion as submitted in accordance with Article 19. - b) The Faculty Member being considered for conversion will meet with the UCPC.
 The UCPC shall invite the applicant to appear before it, giving the applicant at least seven (7) days advance notice.
 The Member will be expected to respond to questions the UCPC may have about the Application Package.
-Should information relevant to the UCPC's recommendation be provided by the Faculty Member during such a meeting, the UCPC should document the information and include it as part of its recommendation. - 22.5 Conversion from a Continuing Track Appointment to a Continuing Appointment shall be based upon: - a) A Faculty Member's having met or exceeded the criteria for the applicable rank as described at Article 17.4; and
+Should information relevant to the UCPC's recommendation be provided by the Faculty Member during such a meeting, the UCPC should document the information and include it as part of its recommendation. - c) Within 45 working days of having received the Conversion/Promotion Application Package, the UCPC's recommendation shall be submitted to the Dean in accordance with Article 22.1(c) and (d).